One Finite Planet

 Topics and Subtopics.

-All: Power and Wealth: Farming Humanity
+All: Power and Wealth: Farming Humanity or Happiness?

 Read More »

-Economic Activity: An Obsession With An Illusion Of Prosperity.
+Economic Activity: An Obsession with an Illusion of Prosperity.

 Its the economy stupid.
 Voters want the best economic outcome, but by measuring the economy using ‘Economic Activity’, governments can effectively cheat the public.